Skip to content

 After a stateful request from a form submission, Turbo Drive expects the server to return an HTTP 303 redirect response, which it will then follow and use to navigate and update the page without reloading.

 The exception to this rule is when the response is rendered with either a 4xx or 5xx status code.
-This allows form validation errors to be rendered by having the server respond with 422 Unprocessable Entity and a broken server to display a “Something Went Wrong” screen on a 500 Internal Server Error.
+This allows form validation errors to be rendered by having the server respond with 422 Unprocessable Content and a broken server to display a “Something Went Wrong” screen on a 500 Internal Server Error.

 The reason Turbo doesn’t allow regular rendering on 200’s from POST requests is that browsers have built-in behavior for dealing with reloads on POST visits where they present a “Are you sure you want to submit this form again?” dialogue that Turbo can’t replicate.
 Instead, Turbo will stay on the current URL upon a form submission that tries to render, rather than change it to the form action, since a reload would then issue a GET against that action URL, which may not even exist.